-Why do I need a freelance copywriter?
+Why do I need a copywriter?

 If you run a business, you need a copywriter.
-Whether you hire someone full or part-time to work in house, or nab the mad skillz of a freelance copywriter on a project by project basis, depends on the volume of copy that your business needs to generate (from text on your website and those blog posts you know you should be putting out regularly, to your mission statement, and that landing page to pull in shiny new clients, it’s all copy, and someone needs to write it).
+Whether you hire someone full or part-time to work in house, or nab the mad skillz of a freelance copywriter on a project by project basis, depends on the volume of copy that your business needs to generate (from website copywriting and those blog posts you know you should be putting out regularly, to your mission statement, and that landing page to pull in shiny new clients, it’s all copy, and someone needs to write it).

 With over a decade of professional writing experience, I can (kindly) critique existing copy, edit text that’s no longer doing its job, or start from scratch with original content that puts you head, shoulders, knees, and toes above the competition.

 We seek out skilled professionals to cut our hair, fix our cars, diagnose our illnesses, and yank out our damaged teeth.
 Why put the copy that represents your business in the hands of anyone other than an expert?